mingyc/file-system-access/proposals/FileSystemSubscriptionManager.md

 The [ServiceWorkerRegistration][swr] interface represents registration of a service worker for a specific origin and scope.
 The browser maintains a persistent list of active ServiceWorkerRegistration even when the associated service worker is not actively running, and will wake up new service workers if a registered event happens.

-There is already existing example utilizing the interface to receive notifications.
+There are already existing APIs utilizing the interface to receive notifications.
 For example, `ServiceWorkerRegistration.pushManager` is the [PushManager] from the Push API that allows subscription to a push service.

 This doc below proposes a similar interface under ServiceWorkerRegistration to allow subscribing to file system change events.